CFD Day Trading

 A CFD is an agreement between an investor and an issuer, which allows the investor to bet on whether the price of an underlying asset will rise or fall.
 Since CFDs allow traders to make leveraged bets on price movements of assets such as stocks, indexes and currencies without owning them, they are ideal for day traders looking to earn money on short-term trades without undertaking long-term exposure.

 CFDs are available to UK investors through brokerages and trading platforms, including some of the country’s most widely used and trusted sites.
-One of the quickest and easiest ways to begin day trading CFDs is through a popular trading platform such as Deriv.
+One of the quickest and easiest ways to begin day trading CFDs is through a popular trading platform such as Pepperstone.
 Different platforms will give traders access to different markets, including stocks and shares, indices, commodities and forex.

 CFDs operate on a margin basis, and most platforms and brokers will need a deposit of around 10 percent of the contract value when the trade is opened.
 Since CFD issuers often require a minimum deposit to be held in accounts, traders may need to top up their deposit if they make a loss on a trade.